 DMA executes the VI proponency mission by advocating and promoting the planning, coordination, creation, use, distribution, and preservation of official VI records relating to agency operations, programs, persons, places, things, and official matters pursuant to Sections 3101 and 3102 of Title 44, United States Code (U.S.C.), and Section 1220 of Title 36, Code of Federal Regulations (CFR).
 There are two primary VI program proponency functions:

-- Developing and overseeing the implementation and effectiveness of VI policies and procedures for the DoD VI program, which includes the Joint Combat Camera (COMCAM) Program, life-cycle management of DoD VI productions, products, records, VI activity management and concepts of operation for employing VI capabilities.
+- Developing and overseeing the implementation and effectiveness of VI policies and procedures for the DoD VI program, which includes life-cycle management of DoD VI productions, products, records, and VI activity management.

-- Operation of senior DoD-level governance groups which include the Defense VI Steering Committee (DVISC), which addresses issues related to the Joint Combat Camera Program and the DoD Visual Information Style Guide (DVISG).
+- Operation of senior DoD-level governance groups which include the Defense VI Steering Committee (DVISC), which addresses issues related to the DoD Visual Information Style Guide (DVISG).